John Savident

-John Savident (born 21 January 1938) is a British actor, known for his numerous television roles, including his portrayal of Fred Elliott in the soap opera Coronation Street from 1994 to 2006.
-He is also known for his performance as Monsieur Firmin in the West End debut of The Phantom of the Opera and The Lion King.
+John Frederick Joseph Savident (21 January 1938 – 21 February 2024) was a British actor, known for his numerous television roles, including his portrayal of butcher Fred Elliott in the soap opera Coronation Street from 1994-2006.
+He was also known for his performance as Monsieur Firmin in the West End cast of The Phantom of the Opera.
+His other credits include The Avengers (1968), A Clockwork Orange (1971), The Professionals (1978), Blake's 7 (1979), Yes Minister (1980), Gandhi (1982), The Remains of the Day (1993) and Middlemarch (1994).

 Early life

-Savident was born in Guernsey and still lived there at the time of the German occupation of the island in 1940.
-He and his family escaped to England in a fishing boat.
-During his early years, he was a police officer before turning to acting as his profession.
+Savident was born 21 January 1938 in St Peter Port, Guernsey, and still lived there at the time of the German occupation of the island in 1940.
+He and his family escaped to Britain in a fishing boat and settled in Ashton-under-Lyne.
+His acting career started when he joined Ashton Repertory.

+Savident was educated at the town's grammar school and in 1955 joined the Manchester City Police, serving as a police officer before turning to acting as his profession.